Foundation Models in Medical Imaging: A Review and Outlook: Background

 SSL approaches can be broadly categorized into discriminative and generative methods.
 Discriminative SSL distinguishes between different samples or representations, while generative SSL aims to predict missing information from the input.

 \paragraph{Discriminative Self-Supervised Learning}

 Discriminative SSL methods can be further divided based on their underlying techniques.
 One of the most prominent approaches within this category is \emph{contrastive learning}, which uses the \textit{InfoNCE} loss \citep{oord2018representation} to align augmented views of the same image (positive samples) and differentiate between different images (negative samples).
-Prominent frameworks such as \textit{SimCLR}, \textit{MoCo}, and \textit{SwAV} \citep{chen2020simple, he_momentum_2020, caron_unsupervised_2021} gained popularity for effectively utilizing unlabeled data with pretext tasks, like identifying matching augmented views.
+Well-known examples of contrastive learning frameworks include \textit{SimCLR}, \textit{MoCo}, and \textit{SwAV} \citep{chen2020simple, he_momentum_2020, caron_unsupervised_2021}.
 On the other hand, \emph{distillation-based methods} like \textit{BYOL}, \textit{DINO}, and \textit{DINOv2} \citep{grill2020bootstrap, caron_emerging_2021, oquab_dinov2_2024} eliminate the need for negative samples by training a student network using "soft labels" from a teacher network.

-\paragraph{Generative Self-Supervised Learning} While discriminative methods were most commonly used in computer vision, the introduction of vision transformer in 2021 marked a significant advancement in computer vision's approach to self-supervision \citep{balestriero_cookbook_2023}.
-Like its natural language counterpart, masked language modeling (MLM), vision transformers used masked or altered tokenized image patches to learn to predict the missing or altered parts rather than merely distinguishing between samples.
-This approach, known as \emph{Masked Image Modeling} (MIM), has since led to the development of various generative methods in computer vision.